What is flat design?

-Flat design is a strictly two dimensional design style.
-There is no shading, shadowing, highlights or glare to make images look 3D – it embraces a two dimensional perspective and runs with it.
+Flat design is a strictly two-dimensional design style.
+There is no shading, shadowing, highlights or glare to make images look 3D – it embraces a two-dimensional perspective and runs with it.

-Free from complex graphic design effects, flat design uses basic elements and colours to convey specific messages to users.
+Free from complex graphic design effects, the flat design uses basic elements and colours to convey specific messages to users.

 What came before 2D design?

 Before this two-dimensional trend became the must-have approach to web design, websites were often overloaded with showy illustrations and animations that worked to showcase the potential of the web designer – and not so much of the website itself.

 After that came a period of skeuomorphism, where designs were created to mimic the characteristics and appearance of real-life objects.
 Think notepads, calendars, maps and chalkboards, all displayed across various apps and websites.

 While flat design leans into a fresh look and an uncomplicated user experience, we think that experimenting with and incorporating elements of each of these design techniques will give you the best results.

 As a technique often used to convey messages, the whole premise of flat design is based upon simplicity.
 In order to entice the user into action, a flat design for your website must be clear and easy to understand.

 Despite being 2D (and therefore less realistic than its skeuomorphic cousin), the flat design incorporates specific colour combinations and images to portray relevant information and even evoke emotion from the user.

 By keeping things simple with a flat design approach, users won’t feel overwhelmed when they land on your website.
 As a result, they’ll be more likely to browse, engage and interact with your various page offerings.